 Uniontown is a tiny city located in the state of Kansas.
 With a population of 297 people and just one neighborhood, Uniontown is the 273rd largest community in Kansas.
 Much of the housing stock in Uniontown was built prior to World War II, making it one of the older and more historic cities in the country.

-Uniontown is a blue-collar town, with 42.03% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Uniontown, you'll notice that it is more blue-collar than most other communities in America.
+42.03% of Uniontown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Uniontown is a city of production and manufacturing workers, service providers, and sales and office workers.
 There are especially a lot of people living in Uniontown who work in office and administrative support (8.70%), teaching (7.97%), and management occupations (7.25%).

 Of important note, Uniontown is also a city of artists.
 Uniontown has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Uniontown’s character.